 However, the odds dictate how much money you will get back if you back them to win.
 For example, with horses running at 3/1, you will need to pay £1 to get £3 back.
 It’s a triple-money shot.
 However, in the tightest of races, even 3/1 is unlikely to be worth your while.

-Knowing how to win in horse racing isn’t always about knowing the best runners and riders, but knowing how to play the odds.
+Knowing how to win in horse racing isn’t always about knowing the best runners and riders, but knowing how to play the odds and finding value.
 It is a mathematics game, after all.

 Different Types of Betting Strategy